-The Jacques Loeb Centre for History and Philosophy of, and Critical Dialogues in, the Life Sciences at Ben-Gurion University of the Negev, Beer-Sheva, Israel, supports research in the history and philosophy of modern experimental life sciences and serves as an interdisciplinary forum for a critical discussion on current scientific developments and their societal implications.
+The Jacques Loeb Centre for the History and Philosophy of Science at Ben-Gurion University of the Negev, Beer-Sheva, Israel, supports research in the history and philosophy of (natural) sciences and serves as an interdisciplinary forum for a critical discussion on current scientific developments and their societal implications.
+The Centre organizes interdisciplinary workshops, lectures, and symposia encouraging critical dialogues between academia, students, and the public on problems related to scientific practice such as media hypes, political ideologies, irreproducible papers.

 The Centre is named after German-American physiologist and experimental biologist Jacques Loeb (1859-1924), legendary experimentalist and seminal thinker in the history of biology.
 His passionate promotion of biology as an exact experimental science and his opposition to the vitalistic concepts prevalent around 1900 impacted greatly on the development of the life sciences.
 Loeb's interest in philosophical and political issues brought him into contact with major figures in science, philosophy, and history, including Svante Arrhenius, Albert Einstein, Ernst Mach, Leonor Michaelis, and George Sarton.